Psychotherapy

 Groups

-Dialectical Behavioral Therapy
+Virtual Dialectical Behavioral Therapy

-Yorlan is proud to offer a Dialectical Behavioral Therapy (DBT) skills training group, led by Dr. Margaret Swartz, a licensed psychologist with extensive training in DBT techniques, including a Certification from the DBT National Certification and Accreditation Association (DBTNCAA).
+Yorlan is proud to offer a virtual Dialectical Behavioral Therapy (DBT) skills training group, led by Dr. Margaret Swartz, a licensed psychologist with extensive training in DBT techniques, including a Certification from the DBT National Certification and Accreditation Association (DBTNCAA).
 Groups are held on a weekly basis and require regular attendance and a commitment to completion of the program.
 The group is covered by most health insurance policies including mental health benefits.

 Dialectical Behavioral Therapy, also known as DBT, is a Cognitive Behavioral Therapy approach with a strong research foundation that supports its effectiveness in the treatment of Depression, Posttraumatic Stress Disorder, Addictions, and Borderline Personality.
 DBT assumes that clients struggle emotionally because they have not developed effective coping skills and that skills can be taught to bring about relief from emotional distress.

 Yorlan offers a comprehensive DBT program.
-Client’s participate in individual sessions where they are helped to incorporate skills into their daily life, a Skills Training Group, and skills coaching when needed.
+Clients participate in group sessions where they are helped to incorporate skills into their daily life, a Skills Training Group, and skills coaching when needed.
 Clients attend a Skills Training Group that has a classroom like feel.
 In the group setting, clients are provided with a workbook to review information and from which practice assignments are found for between session skills practice.
 Clients are also seen for individual sessions to personalize the use of skills in daily situations, and help keep clients motivated.
 Generally, clients begin the process with individual sessions, later incorporating group.
 Clients also have access to their therapist between sessions for coaching of skills when they are most needed in daily lives.

 DBT skills focus on four primary areas that are generally most difficult for people.
 These are: